5 Things That Make Employees Hate Coming To Work

 In all, almost 2 out of 3 respondents have at least one bad day each week.

 The study also revealed some demographic information.
 For example, more Americans experience at least one bad day each week (68%) than Europeans (56%).
 Also, workers in the private sector reported more bad days (65%) than those in the public sector (61%).
-And apparently, no gender is less prone to bad days as men and women reported about the same amount of bad work days.
+And apparently, no gender is less prone to bad days.
+Both men and women reported about the same amount of bad work days.

 In response to the question “The last time you had a bad day at work, was it bad because of factors at work or factors outside of work?”, 74.7% said it was factors at work, and 20.7% said it was a mix of both.
 Just 2.8% blamed external factors for their bad work days.